nzgamer41/nzgamer41/README.md

 - 💬 Ask me about C#, ASP.Net, WebSockets in C#
 - 📫 How to reach me: hello@alexcheer.tech
 - 😄 Pronouns: he/him

+## PLEASE NOTE
+I no longer have a public facing Discord account.
+Anyone pretending to be nzgamer41 on Discord is not me!

 <!--
 **nzgamer41/nzgamer41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.